 In our experience at Veristat, these Top 10 Tips have helped smooth the operational aspects of dozens of submissions projects.
 When they are incorporated into planning practices and applied consistently, these tips can significantly facilitate even the most complex NDA and MAA submissions.

-Read more about how to manage operationally complex submissions — as well as tips for data analysis and medical writing in these complicated projects — in our Insight Brief on the topic: “Successful Preparation Strategies for NDA/MAA Marketing Applications.”
+Read more about how to manage operationally complex submissions — as well as tips for data analysis and medical writing in these complicated projects — in our White Paper on the topic: “Successful Preparation Strategies for NDA/MAA Marketing Applications.”